-Due to court proceedings and unsatisfactory progress of installation of STBs in Phase IV areas, the deadline for Phase IV of digitisation was extended from December 31, 2016 to March 31, 2017.
-Digital switch-over had already taken place in Phase I, II and III.
-Phase IV digitisation was the toughest as connectivity became an issue as delivering the STB, installing them at subscribers' houses and activating them became challenging in rural areas.
+Due to the then ongoing court proceedings and unsatisfactory progress of installation of STBs in Phase IV areas, the deadline for Phase IV of digitisation was extended from December 31, 2016 to March 31, 2017.
+Digital switch-over has already taken place in Phase I, II and III.
+Phase IV digitisation was the toughest since connectivity became an issue as delivering the STB, installing them at subscribers' houses and activating them was challenging in rural areas.

-Phase IV covered approximately 70 million TV homes across India including the biggest TV markets such as Tamil Nadu (8.15 million homes), Andhra Pradesh and Telangana (7.6 million homes), Kerala (4.77 million homes) and Karnataka (3.8 million homes).
-States such as Madhya Pradesh and West Bengal, where there was a shortage of STBs, slowed down the process of digitisation.
-As of March 2019, TV was digitised in approximately 90% of the homes.
+Phase IV covered approximately 70 million TV homes across India including the biggest TV market like Tamil Nadu (8.15 million homes), Andhra Pradesh and Telangana (7.6 million homes), Kerala (4.77 million homes) and Karnataka with 3.8 million TV homes.
+States like Madhya Pradesh and West Bengal, where there was a shortage of STBs, slowed down the process of digitisation.